NUCS349/hw6-neural-networks/problems.tex.md

     * Report the accuracy of your model on the testing set.

 12. (0.5 points) Describe the interaction between training loss, validation loss and validation accuracy.
-When do you think your network stopped learning?
+When do you think your network stopped learning something meaningful to the problem?
 Why do you think that?
 Back up your answer by referring to your graphs.

 ## Convolutional Layers (2 points)